Nupur2308/Nupur2308.github.io/_posts/2022-08-02-wids-datathon.md

 ### 2. Model to Impute Missing Values

-Since Energy Star Rating was highly correlated to our target variable Site EUI, I created a model to impute the missing values instead of using something like Simple Imputer.
+Since Energy Star Rating was highly correlated to our target variable `site_eui`, I created a model to impute the missing values instead of using something like Simple Imputer.

 I imputed Energy Star Rating for the whole train set and not inside the cross validation loop as it would have been computationally expensive.
 I compared predictions against a holdout set.
 The results were better than using Simple Impute median values (23% lower RMSE; reduction from 29.56 to 22.73).